annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 3. ### **Available in other languages**

-**Jira** and **Confluence** also have some of their documentation translated into other languages, although, again, it is not the easiest to find (I accessed the [Polish website](https://www.atlassian.com/pl/software/confluence) through Google).
+**Jira** and **Confluence** have some of their documentation translated into other languages, although, again, it is not the easiest to find (I accessed the [Polish website](https://www.atlassian.com/pl/software/confluence) through Google).

 Another problem is the translation itself, which is **not always complete** in Polish.
 Below are examples of the same content in Polish and French (in **Confluence**):